pvasek/kudu-wiki/Investigating-issues.md

 # Client side investigation

+Sometimes, the issue exists client side, and has nothing to do with Azure Web Sites.
+Here are a couple things worth looking at to make sure things are healthy on the client side:

 * [[Make sure your repository is clean]]: this applies to git scenarios
 * [[Make sure site correctly deploys locally]]: this applies to ASP.NET Web Applications